-The amount of life insurance provision as at 31 December 2017: EUR 182,431 thousand (as at 31 December 2016: EUR 191,792 thousand); change in life insurance provision for the year ended 31 December 2017: income of EUR 9,361 thousand (year ended 31 December 2016: expenses of EUR 13,336 thousand).
+The amount of life insurance provision as at 31 December 2018: EUR 187,311 thousand (as at 31 December 2017: EUR 182,431 thousand); change in life insurance provision for the year ended 31 December 2018: expenses of EUR 4,880 thousand (year ended 31 December 2017: income of EUR 9,361 thousand).

-Refer to page 35 "Life insurance provision" (accounting policy) and Note 23.1 "Life insurance provision" on page 67 (financial disclosures).
+Refer to page 36 "Life insurance provision" (accounting policy) and Note 22.1 "Life insurance provision" on page 69 (financial disclosures).

-Key audit matter How the matter was addressed in our audit Life insurance provision represents the Company's single largest liability in its separate statement of financial position.
+Key audit matter

+Life insurance provision represents the Company's single largest liability in its statement of financial position.
 Measurement thereof is associated with significant estimation uncertainty as it requires management to exercise judgment and develop complex and subjective assumptions.
 These assumptions are used as inputs into a valuation model that uses standard actuarial methodologies.

 At each reporting date, the Company is required to perform a liability adequacy test (hereinafter, "LAT test") with an aim to determine whether its recognized life insurance provision is adequate.
 The test is based on the comparison of the management's current estimates of the present value of future cash flows arising from the in-force insurance contracts with the recognized amounts of provision.
 In case the LAT test shows that the amount of life insurance provision is insufficient compared to the estimated future cash flows, the entire deficiency is recognized in profit or loss.
-Our procedures, performed, where applicable, with the support from our internal actuarial and IT specialists, included, among others: Evaluating the methodology and assumptions used by the Company in its LAT test against industry standards and relevant regulatory and financial reporting requirements; Testing of the design and implementation of selected key controls over the Company's process for setting and updating actuarial assumptions, and also testing general IT controls associated with data extraction, validation, including age and gender of the insured, the sum and period of insurance; Assessing the results of the Company's experience studies, and using those historical results to challenge the key nonmarket assumptions (such as, among other things, lapse rates) used in the LAT test as at 31 December 2017.
-Also, critically assessing administrative expenses used in LAT test and calculation of life insurance provision to actual expenses incurred in year 2017;

-©2018 KPMG Baltics, UAB, a Lithuanian limited liability company and a member firm of the KPMG network f independent member firms affiliated with KPMG international Cooperative ("KPMG International"), a Swiss entity.
-All rights reserved.